AndrewYoung97/cs411-final-project/flask_backend/README.md

 https://docs.sqlalchemy.org/en/14/orm/extensions/automap.html

 task:
+* trigger idea: auto insert into `author` table when a book with a new author name is added.
-figure out the best way to work with complex query figure out the return type of the flask what is the return type of flask server/jsonify: https://stackoverflow.com/a/11884806/13284811
+* figure out the return type of the flask
+* what is the return type of flask server/jsonify: https://stackoverflow.com/a/11884806/13284811